Gagandeepsingh9/90DaysOfDevOps_Challenges/Week4-Git-and-Github/readme.md

 #### 1. The Standard Contribution Workflow (Pull Requests)
 I practiced the full, real-world cycle of contributing to a project: I forked the main repository, cloned my fork, created a dedicated `feature-update` branch for my changes, and submitted a Pull Request to have my work reviewed and merged.
 I finished by syncing my local `master` branch with the updated remote.

-*   **Bonus - SSH Authentication:** As part of this workflow, I also completed the bonus task of setting up and using SSH keys.
-My screenshots show the process of generating an `ed25519` key pair and switching my remote URL from HTTPS to the more secure SSH protocol for pushing changes.
+*   **Bonus - Upgrading to SSH Authentication:** As part of the challenge, I also focused on professional authentication methods.
+While HTTPS with a Personal Access Token (PAT) works, I set up the more secure and standard SSH method.
+This works with a key pair: the private key is kept securely on my local machine, while the public key is added to my GitHub account settings.

 ![My Merged Pull Request](screenshots/pr-workflow-merged.png)